elipotter2009/WHSTechNotes/journal.md

-# September 10, 2024
-one way you can access them we could make our notes public so that way you can see them or show your teacher the notews you have taken and there was nothing i did not understand
+we could make our notes public so that way you can see them or show your teacher the notews you have taken and there was nothing i did not understand
 # September 12, 2024
 when doing the work you could  have gave a liltlile demostrantion on how to do it more proporly and there was nothing i did not understand i followed the instructions and did my work
 # September 13, 2024